 July 1, 2015 - President Obama announces that the United States is restoring diplomatic relations with Cuba and that the American embassy in Havana will open during the late summer, with a visit from Secretary of State John Kerry.

-July 20, 2015 - Cuba and the United States reopen embassies in each other's capitals after 54 years.
+July 20, 2015 - Cuba and the United States officially re-establish diplomatic relations after 54 years.